 Currently Rebecca is working on Vortex, a suspended sculpture for the atrium of Talbot Heath’s STEAM Hub.
 It also considers water but from a different perspective, it represents a watery whirlpool, a 5m tall column of blue and green hand painted glass spirals through the space.

 In 2018 a commissioned floating sculpture was installed in the snow at Easter.
 LilyPads are 5 floating forms each anchored and allowed to float within a circumference.
 Each Pad is a different colour representing a different flower found in the gardens.
 The Himalayan Gardens has Rebecca’s sculpture on 3 lakes and has a newly planted arboretum.
 It has extensive plant collections and this recent commission reflects the qualities of the waxy flowers of the magnolias, rhododendrons, camellias and azaleas associated with the ericaceous soil of the estate, which suits these plants of eastern origin so well.

-WAVE, a 15m floating installation, was commissioned for a private lake in Yorkshire and considers the ever increasing volume of information which invisibly surrounds us.
+Another of Rebecca’s floating works at the Himalayans Gardens is Wave, a 15m installation, which considers the ever-increasing volume of information which invisibly surrounds us.
 The five sections have an internal steel structure, have a highly polished red surface and are invisibly chained together and anchored to allow the work to respond to wind and water flow.
-WAVE is red because in the colour spectrum, red appears at this wavelength.
+Wave is red because in the colour spectrum, red appears at this wavelength.

 1991 Royal College of Art MA (RCA) Glass